AbdelrahmanGaberMohamed/demo-CICD-eks/README.md

   - amazon_secret_access_key, type: secret text [Used to authenticate with AWS]

 Create a new pipeline and set the trigger to the GitHub hook (Check this tutorial on how to create GitHub hooks https://www.blazemeter.com/blog/how-to-integrate-your-github-repository-to-your-jenkins-project).

-The first tun must be triggered manually
+The first Run must be triggered manually.

 After a new commit is added to the repo the pipeline will be triggered via GitHub hooks and a new build will start
 Stages: